MyNameIsTrez/MyNameIsTrez.github.io/_posts/2025-11-30-comptime-c-functions.md

 I added a `main()` function to the program to prove that it doesn't crash on any `assert()` calls at runtime.

 It's important to note that `fn_version()` and `macro_version()` get optimized just as hard, even when you remove the `main()`.

+Here are the used optimization flags:
+- Passing `-O3` to the compiler tells it to optimize the code very hard.
+- Passing `-march=native` to the compiler tells it to make optimizations based on your specific CPU.

 Copy of the code on [Compiler Explorer](https://godbolt.org/z/fdf5acdcn):